stealthman22/100-days-of-code/r2-log.md

 ### DAY 53 (2nd November 2019)

 Started doing a security review, to get my app ready for deployment.
 Did a fair amount of validation on the front-end and back-end.
 Also moved the Clarifai package to the back-end, so that the API-keys would not be seen in the console of the browser; which can compromise the safety of the app and its users.

+### DAY 54 (4th November 2019)

+Learnt a new concept called "Environmental Variables".
+It states that every environment has its own variables, and they can be injected into specific locations in the file.
+Accessed in node.js by running process.env.
+It important for things that should be kept secret (API keys) or dynamic (port number).